fredleb/vagrant-ubuntu2004srv-aarch64/README.md

 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```

+## DHCP client-id

+I was having terrible problems getting more than one machine up because my VMs would get an IP address from dnsmasq using different MACs as expected but same client-id (DUID by default) because it is derived from the same starting host name (all machines start as "vagrant").
+I thought about changing the ClientIdentifier to "mac" in the systemd file for the eth0 interface but that did not work neither.

+However I noticed this: https://salsa.debian.org/cloud-team/vagrant-boxes/blob/master/helpers/vagrant-setup#L103

+The solution is to __empty__ "/etc/machine-id" (don't delete it !).

 ## Extracting the disk image

 I then extracted the resulting virtual disk image to a local sparse file: